cancerberoSgx/typescript-api-playground/README.md

 # TODO

  * user being able to save / load its work - cheap solution like typescript playground use url parameters as source code input.

+ * some specs - like run server and post something to /run and expect some answer.
+In particular example code with string templates and differen template quotes  like this: tsquery simple example

 # Notes / difficulties / learning